Sphinkie/Geometrik/README.md

 Geometric libraries for Ogre3D Engine, for easily and dynamically creating various spheric meshes.

-ADPI description is provided in the [github pages](Sphinkie.github.io/Geometrik).
+API description is provided in the [github pages](Sphinkie.github.io/Geometrik).

 ## Samples